Tropical cyclones in 2021: December

 December was slightly inactive, featuring nine storms, with five of them being named.
 The month started off with the formation of Cyclone Jawad which formed in the North Indian Ocean.
 However, Jawad rapidly weakened due to wind shear shortly after being named, and degenerated into a low-pressure area before it could make landfall over West Bengal.
 The Western Pacific featured a tropical depression classified as 29W and a deadly and destructive typhoon, Typhoon Rai.
 Rai formed east of Palau before rapidly intensifying into a Category 5 super typhoon.
 It then made multiple landfalls on the Philippines causing serious damage.
 Rai then entered the South China Sea, re-strengthening into a Category 5 super typhoon east of Vietnam before dissipating near Hong Kong.
 Rai became the first Category 5 super typhoon since Nock-ten to form in the month on December.
 It was also the third Category 5 super typhoon recorded in the South China Sea, behind Pamela in 1954 and Rammasun in 2014.
 On the other hand, 29W formed near the equator before making landfall on Peninsular Malaysia, flooding some states within Malaysia.
 The Southern Hemisphere was inactive, only featuring three tropical lows and two cyclones named Ruby and Seth.
 Ruby intensified into a Category 2 tropical cyclone on the Australian scale and entered the South Pacific basin, making it the first storm in the basin.
 Ruby then made landfall on the French overseas island of New Caledonia.
 Seth, on the other hand, first originated in the Arafura Sea.
 It then wandered around the northern regions of Australia before being named in the Solomon Sea.
 The Southern Atlantic featured its third named storm of the year, Subtropical Storm Ubá.

 Global effects

-There are a total of nine tropical cyclone basins, seven are seasonal and two are non-seasonal, thus all nine basins are active.
+There are a total of nine tropical cyclone basins, seven are seasonal and two are non-seasonal, thus all seven basins except the Mediterranean and South Atlantic are active.
 In this table, data from all these basins are added.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident).